PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

 - In such page, there will be one new column `Entity` which will show the name of the owner legal entity of that policy

 - Under Property and Casualty, Health insurance and Life insurance table
-  - Primary sorting on Entity in sequence - Individual, Joint, Partnership, Trust.
+  - Primary sorting on Entity in sequence - Individual, Joint, Partnership, Foundation, Trust.
 Sort alphabetically within entity type
   - Secondary sorting on ‘Coverage type’
   - Third sorting on ‘Account Nickname’